Should You Buy An Intel X540-T2 10-Gigabit Ethernet Card?

 There are plenty of PCIe 5-gigabit Ethernet adapters on Aliexpress that use the RTL8126 chipset for about the same price as the older Intel X540 cards.
 The only thing disappointing about these cards seems to be the speed.

-The Intel cards consume almost 20 watts of power while the Realtek 5-gigabit cards claim to use less the 2 watts.
+The Intel cards consume almost 20 watts of power, while the Realtek 5-gigabit cards claim to use less than 2 watts.
 That doesn’t seem like too big a deal when you only have one card, but I have mini PC servers in my homelab that use less than 10 watts.

 I have a working 10-gigabit Ethernet card, and I am not going to put in work for a downgrade, but I think the right choice for me would have been buying a 5-gigabit Realtek card instead.
 Those cards just sip power, and I don’t have a use for the extra 5 gigabits today outside of running iperf3 tests to make sure the 10-gigabit link between the switch in my office and the switch in my network cupboard is actually running at 10 gigabits per second!